CLTAC Members Participating

 Legislative Report (Mary Wogec)

-- LFS does not take a position until the governor chooses a position, unless the bill is sponsored by the department.
-LFS makes an internal recommendation in the analysis sent through the Office of Legislative and Governmental Affairs to the legislators and governor.
+- When LFS analyses a bill, LFS does not take a position until the governor chooses a position, unless the bill is sponsored by the department.
+LFS makes an internal recommendation in the analysis that is sent through the Office of Legislative and Governmental Affairs to the legislators and governor.
 LFS does not share the recommendation or analysis outside the department.

-- This report provides an overview of the bills assigned to LFS this year and the status of those bills.
+- This report is not an internal recommendation.
+It provides an overview of the bills assigned to LFS this year and the current status of those bills.

 - AB 240, local Health Department Workforce